 - Courtesy and Respect

-Whether you are looking for a local opportunity during the academic year, or a summer job to get some exposure to the legal profession, or a full time job during your gap year/s prior to going to law school, you will probably have to take a multi-pronged approach of reaching out to people and organizations, responding to postings, submitting applications, and connecting with professional in the field to uncover leads to reach your goal.
+Whether you are looking for a local opportunity during the academic year, or a summer job to get some exposure to the legal profession, or a full time job during your gap year(s) prior to going to law school, you will probably have to take a multi-pronged approach of reaching out to people and organizations, responding to postings, submitting applications, and connecting with professional in the field to uncover leads to reach your goal.
 Remember that true "legal internships" are typically reserved for law students, but many opportunities exist for undergraduates as well.
 Start researching application timelines for organizations of interest to you in early fall, keeping in mind that, depending on the employing organization, hiring will be fluid and could very well extend through Winter and Spring.
-Check the law-related Vault Career Guides
+Check the law-related career guides in this collection.

 Depending on your interests, goals and location preference, you may wish to explore opportunities in: